-After you’ve seen the tombs, you might enjoy hiking over the ridge to Deir el-Bahri, for a superb view of Hatshepsut’s temple.
+After you’ve seen the tombs, you might enjoy hiking over the ridge to Deir el-Bahri, for a superb view of

 Royal burials in the “Place of Truth” (as the Ancient Egyptians called it) date from the early XVIII to the late XX dynasties.
 The first to be buried here was probably Tuthmosis I (c.1504–1492 BC).
 Until the time of Ramses I, queens and royal children were entombed here.
 The tombs were hewn and decorated by skilled craftsmen (known as “Servants at the Place of Truth”) who dwelt at nearby Deir el-Medina.
 Work began early in a pharaoh’s reign and never exceeded six years’ duration; even so, some tombs were hastily pressed into service, or usurped by later kings.

 Broadly speaking, there are two kinds of tombs: the convoluted, split-level ones of early XVIII Dynasty rulers such as Tuthmosis I and Amenhotep II, and the straighter, longer tombs of the XIX and XX dynasties.
 But there are enough exceptions to make any such generalisations risky; the past twenty years have seen the discovery of tombs consisting of over a hundred rooms, or just a single chamber.
 Identifying the tombs’ owners has often been difficult, thanks to tomb-robbing on a massive scale which the weak rulers of the XX Dynasty were unable to prevent.
 Both the governor and police chief of Thebes were implicated in the disposal of treasure during the XX Dynasty, while many of the robbers were the workmen who had built the tombs, embittered over arrears in pay.
-In response, the priests reburied many sarcophagi and objects in two secret caches that were only discovered in the late nineteenth century.
+In response, the priests reburied many sarcophagi and objects in two

 People have been claiming that there is nothing left to find in the Valley of the Kings almost as long as they have been digging there.
 Giovanni Belzoni thought so after clearing all the known tombs in 1817; so did Theodore Davis, who scoured over thirty tombs and pits (1902–14).
 Yet in 1922, Howard Carter’s discovery of Tutankhamun’s tomb made headlines around the world.